Skip to Main Content

 About this Degree

+This program consists of three to four years of study, after which the student is eligible to apply to several colleges of veterinary medicine.
 The pre-veterinary program can be individually tailored to meet the entrance requirements of various veterinary colleges and optimize a student’s chance of gaining acceptance.
-If a student is uncertain of his or her interests and aptitudes for veterinary medicine, the degree program is an excellent opportunity to gain experience and make career choices.
+If a student is uncertain of his or her interests and aptitudes for veterinary medicine, the program is an excellent opportunity to gain experience and make career choices.
 Students should consult with the ADVS academic advisor to develop a program of study which best meets their needs and requirements.

 • Log on to Degree Works to check student-specific program progress.